 Stop worrying about whether if you are skilled or not, get over it and do something new.
 We always think we can’t do it, but we can!
 Women often don’t set any goals because they don’t know how to get there.
 Well, guess what!
 NO ONE does!

 8. Vague boundaries

-Women get easily distracted, one day they have a huge dream next day they worry about their personal life.
-Well you need to have boundaries and not get distracted from achieving your goals.
+Women get easily distracted, one day they have a huge dream the next day they worry about their personal life.
+Well, you need to have boundaries and not get distracted from achieving your goals.

 9. Getting distracted by useless things